-- 1. Research methods for implementing 3D Coordination activities on a BIM-integrated project, especially those used on Penn State - 2.
-Evaluate the original process designs to determine where communications breakdowns could have potentially occurred - 3.
-Interview various members of the project team, especially those that worked directly with BIM, to refine the areas where communication needed to have been better - 4.
-Adjust the Level 1 process design and Level 2 process for 3D Coordination to incorporate improvements to project communications where deficiencies were identified - 5.
-Propose final adjusted process design as part of the final report
+- 1. Evaluate the original process maps to determine where communications breakdowns could have potentially occurred - 2.
+Interview various members of the project team, especially those that worked directly with BIM, to refine the areas where communication needed to have been better - 3.
+Adjust the BIM model to incorporate improvements to project communications where deficiencies were identified - 4.
+Compile findings into final report